-Learning to drive is an exciting time for teens but often a nerve-wracking experience for adults.
+Read our complete Car Insurance Guide for Teen Drivers that are Learning to drive.
+For teen’s, this is an exciting time but often a nerve-wracking experience for adults.
 While getting all the proper documents and training in order for your child to get a learner’s permit, it can be easy to overlook the details of your insurance policy.
 When your child has a learning permit, they’re required to have a supervising driver in the car.
 Does this mean you don’t have to change your insurance policy?
 Not necessarily.
 The decisions you make regarding your insurance policy may vary by provider and your personal choices.

 Teen Driver’s Learning Permit in Massachusetts

 Massachusetts operates on a graduated driving system.
 This means that your teen must go through a series of restricted license periods before receiving full driving privileges.
 While most states operate on a graduated system, the laws vary from state to state.
 For example, some states allow teens to begin driving at age 15 with a learner’s permit, while a driver must be 16 in Massachusetts.
 It’s important for new Massachusetts residents with teen drivers to learn the driving restrictions immediately.
 The laws may be more strict than the state where you previously resided.
 If your 16-year-old recently received her permit, she’ll have to drive under these restrictions in Massachusetts.

 - Parents or guardians must complete two hours of driver’s education designed to teach proper supervision of new drivers.

 - Teen drivers with a learning permit can only operate a passenger vehicle.

 - Teen drivers with a learning permit must always be accompanied by a supervising driver who is over the age of 21 and has a valid license for at least 1 year.
 The supervising driver must ride in the passenger seat.

 - Drivers must log 40 hours of supervised practice before applying for a junior operator’s license.